LoyolaChicagoBooks/introcs-csharp/rst/multfunc.rst

 ==============================

-Here is example program :repsrc:`birthday3/birthday3.cs` where we add a function ``happyBirthdayAndre``, and call them both.
+Here is example program :repsrc:`birthday3/birthday3.cs` where we add a function ``HappyBirthdayAndre``, and call them both.
 Guess what happens, and then load and try it:

 .. literalinclude:: ../source/examples/birthday3/birthday3.cs